cypress-io/cypress-documentation/content/api/commands/intercept.md

 ### Providing a stub response with `req.reply()`

 The `req.reply()` function can be used to send a stub response for an intercepted request.
-By passing a string, object, or [`StaticResponse`][staticresponse] to `req.reply()`, the request can be preventing from reaching the destination server.
+By passing a string, object, or [`StaticResponse`][staticresponse] to `req.reply()`, the request can be prevented from reaching the destination server.

 For example, the following code stubs out a JSON response from a request interceptor: